galanisl/early_hs_embryo_GRNs/02_data_processing/README.md

     - `sce_integrated_lateBlast_clean.RData`: `SingleCellExperiment` experiment object with the scRNA-seq data used in this work.
    - `icm_tf_binding.rds`: List of ICM-specific TF-gene interactions used in this work.
    - `te_tf_binding.rds`: List of TE-specific TF-gene interactions used in this work.
+   - `regulators.rds`: List of TF with enriched motifs in the ICM and TE chromatin accessibility data.